 Use a damp cloth with a mild soap solution and allow to dry thoroughly.
 DO NOT submerge or leave in a wet environment.

-Please contact us if you have any questions and we may add it to this section in the future.
+Please contact us if you have any additional questions.